cefstat/simplenote.el/README.markdown

 ## Requirements

-This package relies on your system having a program that can establish secure connections to the Simplenote serverm, such as `openssl`. `openssl` comes pre-installed with Mac OS X and Linux.
+This package relies on your system having a program that can establish secure connections to the Simplenote server, such as `openssl`. `openssl` comes pre-installed with Mac OS X and Linux.

 At the moment `simplenote.el` does not work under Windows.
 In principle it